Hygienist Explains: ZYN Nicotine Pouches Bad For Your Gums?

 • Clenching and grinding (bruxism) (leading to tooth wear, cracked and broking teeth, and gum recession, tooth sensitivity)

 As a dental hygienist, I know that not everyone will change their habits and immediately quit using nicotine products.
 It’s an extremely addictive chemical.
-My way of approaching patients who use nicotine products is not to preach about quitting and giving it up but to give them information and knowledge for what to look out for and beyond.
+My way of approaching patients who use nicotine products is not to preach about quitting and giving it up but to give them information and knowledge about what to look out for and beyond.

 We all have vices in life and small pleasures that we do not want to give up (mine is coffee).